 This story further illustrates why this is happening and it is worth the read.

-So, what should you be doing to better protect your organization?
+So, what should you be doing to better protect your organization from a phishing link?
 While there is a good size laundry list of things that should be done at the very least security awareness training for every employee should be a bare minimum.
 We can do this for you!